joeweiss/birdnetlib-listener/README.md

 ### Adjusting audio level

-You may also need to select the correct soundcard.
+You may also need to select the correct soundcard and the level.

 ```
 alsamixer